 In 2013, the Corporation retained the services of PCI-Perrault Consulting Inc. ("PCI") to provide a benchmarking analysis and to advise the Corporation on the competitiveness and appropriateness of compensation programs offered to its executives.
-As part of the review process, the Governance & Compensation Committee conducted an analysis to examine and compare the Corporation's compensation programs with a group of comparable companies to ensure the competitiveness and reasonableness of the compensation offered.
-The Corporation has retained PCI since the Corporation's initial public offering in 2007.
+The Governance & Compensation Committee considers that the benchmarking analysis provided by PCI in 2013 is now outdated and no longer relevant thus, the Corporation will retain the services of executive compensation consultants to provide an updated advice on executive compensation which will allow the Governance & Compensation Committee to conduct an analysis to examine and compare the Corporation's compensation programs with a group of comparable companies to ensure the competitiveness and reasonableness of the compensation offered.
+The results of such analysis will be disclosed in next year's Management Proxy Circular.

-The Governance & Compensation Committee used executive-compensation analyses prepared by PCI to position the Corporation's compensation programs in the context of the market.
 Although the Governance & Compensation Committee may rely on information and advice obtained from consultants such as PCI, all decisions with respect to executive compensation are made by the Board of Directors upon recommendation of the Governance & Compensation Committee and may reflect factors and considerations that differ from information and recommendations provided by such consultants, such as merit and the need to retain high-performing executives.